 For smaller jobs

-For the smaller jobs you can use a Grinder or even a circular saw.
+For the smaller jobs you can use an angle grinder or even a circular saw.
 These tools can be used with blades sizes from 4.0” up to 7.0”; and make concrete cuts from ½” deep to 1 ½ “ deep.
 Be sure you are pairing the right tool with the right blade.
 A 4.0” grinder should be used with a 4.0” blade, etc. Circular saws will commonly be used with a 6.0” or 7.0” blade.
 You can also cut wet or dry with these tools.
-Likewise, Devour Tools blades can be utilized under either scenario.
+Likewise, Devour Tools diamond blades can be utilized under either scenario.
 When dry cutting though, extra caution is warranted thanks to dust, flying debris, and excess heat.

 In all cases, it is important to let the blade do the work.
 A diamond blade is capable of cutting the hardest materials in the world.
 It really doesn’t need your help.
 As the operator of the saw or angle grinder, you are more or less a guide.